Cao-Jinyu/IncubatePi/README.md

 #### 12. GUI implementation
 The GUI is implemented using QT, and is displayed on a connected monitor.
 The refresh rate is equal to the temperature sensor sample rate: refresh every second.
 The allowed latency is 0.5 seconds.
 The temperature information is displayed real-time, along with the PID temperature controller data.

-#### 13. Structure of the software
+#### 13. Class structure and unit tests
 All required software is provided within the [Software](./Software) folder.
-This can be compiled and executed on the RPI using the following command: `cmake . && make && sudo ./TempControl`.
+This can be compiled and executed on the RPI using the following command: `cmake . && make && sudo ./TempControl` within the software directory.
 The software features a main class and 4 other classes as follows (full documentation is available in each of the respective header files):

 * **GPIOWriter:** Configures an RPI GPIO pin so that it can be set high and low as required.
 * **PWMChip:** Configures a PWM chip on a RPI so that its period and duty cycle can be specified and it can be enabled and disabled as required.
 * **ReadTemp:** Reads the temperature from each of the connected temperature sensors.
 The temperate read sample rate is once every 1 second.
 * **PID:** Encapsulates a general PID controller.

+Unit tests are included for each class, and can be executed using the command `make test` within the software directory.

 #### 14. Team structure
 The team members and roles are as follows: